AthereoAndromeda/SHSMP-Custom-Plugin/.github/README.md

 # SHSMP Plugin
-A custom plugin for Semi-Hardcore Survival Multiplayer Worlds.
+A custom Spigot plugin for Semi-Hardcore Survival Multiplayer Worlds.

 Pure Hardcore worlds can be hard to sustain and keep alive with a small community, whereas a Survival world can be too relaxed or casual for more experienced players.
 So to strike the